Alexei Kamran Ditter

 The literature offerings are designed to provide students with opportunities to read with critical insight all the major genres of Chinese literature in the historical, cultural, and theoretical contexts of the relevant texts.
 The courses are taught in English, using texts in translation.
 Students may enroll in the courses as either literature or Chinese.
 An additional conference hour will be arranged for students wishing to read the original texts.
 Courses in related subjects, such as Chinese intellectual history, are also offered.

-The department participates in the interdisciplinary humanities course (Humanities 230) Foundations of Chinese Civilization, which is a required course for Chinese majors.
+The department participates in the interdisciplinary humanities course sequence (Humanities 231–232) on foundations of Chinese civilization, which is a required course for Chinese majors.
 A description of the course can be found in the humanities section of this catalog.